 Q: Is ultrasound safe for evaluating lymph nodes in the neck?
 A: Yes, ultrasound is a safe and non-invasive imaging technique that does not involve ionizing radiation.
 It is suitable for repeated use and is safe for pregnant women and children.

 Q: What should I expect during an ultrasound of my neck lymph nodes?
 A: During the ultrasound, you'll lie on a table while a sonographer applies a gel to your neck and moves a handheld transducer over your skin.
-The procedure is generally painless and takes about 15-30 minutes.
+The procedure is generally painless and takes about 15-30 minutes And that's really what it comes down to.
+Less friction, more output..

 Q: Can ultrasound differentiate between benign and malignant lymph nodes?
 A: Ultrasound can provide valuable information about the size, shape, and internal structure of lymph nodes, which can help differentiate between benign and malignant conditions.
-However, a biopsy may be necessary for definitive diagnosis.
+That said, a biopsy may be necessary for definitive diagnosis.

 Q: What is an ultrasound-guided FNA biopsy?
 A: An ultrasound-guided FNA biopsy is a procedure in which a radiologist uses ultrasound imaging to guide a thin needle into a suspicious lymph node to obtain a sample of cells for microscopic examination.